Chart Color Schemes

 Housing

-Westbury is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region
+Westbury is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Westbury's dwelling structure, as per the latest Census, consisted of 96.4% houses and 3.7% other dwellings.
-Non-Metro Tas., meanwhile, had 95.5% houses and 4.5% other dwellings.
-Home ownership in Westbury was at 45.9%, with mortgaged dwellings at 35.2% and rented ones at 19.0%.
-The median monthly mortgage repayment was $1,243, below Non-Metro Tas.'s average of $1,300.
-The median weekly rent in Westbury was $250, matching Non-Metro Tas.'s figure but significantly lower than the national average of $375 for rents and $1,863 for mortgage repayments.
+Dwelling structure in Westbury, as evaluated at the latest Census, comprised 96.4% houses and 3.7% other dwellings.
+In comparison, Non-Metro Tas had 89.9% houses and 10.1% other dwellings.
+Home ownership in Westbury was 45.9%, with mortgaged dwellings at 35.2% and rented dwellings at 19.0%.
+The median monthly mortgage repayment was $1,243, lower than Non-Metro Tas's average of $1,863.
+The median weekly rent in Westbury was $250, matching Non-Metro Tas's figure but significantly lower than the national average of $375.

 Frequently Asked Questions - Housing